Engineering Works

 Furthermore, we survey customers who have contacted us both pre and post journey using our contact centre.

-All this customer feedback is used across the business by senior management to direct long-term strategy, and tactically by customer-facing teams to help improve customer experience.
+All this customer feedback is used across the business by senior management to direct long-term strategy and tactically by customer-facing teams, to help improve the whole customer experience.

 complaint handling refunds and compensation